 There will be no extra-credit projects or assignments.

-Attendance and participation in discussion section is required.
-Your discussion section grade will be based on your participation.
-Attendance may also affect your grade.
-You’re allowed to miss one section meeting without penalty.
+Attendance can also affect your grade, in the following way: You’re allowed to miss one section meeting without penalty.
 If you miss two, your discussion section grade will be reduced by 5 points.
 If you miss three, it will be reduced by 15 points.
 If you miss four, it will be reduced by 25 points.
-If you miss more than four, your section grade will be zero.
+If you miss more than four, your discussion section grade will be zero.

-Each day in class, beginning August 3, you will take a short quiz on the reading for that day.
+Each day in class, beginning on our third class meeting, you will take a short quiz on the reading for that day.
 Each quiz will have five multiple choice or true/false questions.
 You will answer the questions using your iclicker.
-There will be 18 quizzes; only your highest 15 grades will count.
+There will be 16 quizzes; only your highest 13 grades will count.

 Quiz grading: If you answer at least four questions, you will get 50 points (even if you have no correct answers).
-You get ten additional points for each correct answer.
+For each correct answer, you get ten additional points.
 So if you answer four or more questions, your grade is 60 with one correct answer, 70 with two correct answers, 80 with three, 90 with four, 100 with five.